Glaferg/Brainscan-an-experiment-with-AI-and-EEG/README.md

 If you've come all this way for a wip, or want to get this project going faster, go work in issues!
 There are so many issues and files, but if we keep working, this project will be done soon.

 So, what are you waiting for?
-Go to the wiki to see the code flowcharts and get working!!
+Go to the wiki to see plans and go to https://github.com/Glaferg/Brainscan-an-experiment-with-AI-and-EEG/tree/master/my%20journal the code flowcharts and get working!!